 - In a large saucepan, cook the meat crumbles, onion and green pepper in oil until vegetables are tender.
 Stir in both cans of beans, tomatoes, water, chili powder, cumin and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.

 - In prepared slow cooker, layer about a cup of bean mixture, one tortilla and 1/3 cup cheese.
 Repeat layers five times.
-Cover and cook on low for 4-5 hours or until heated through and cheese is melted, 4-5 hours.
+Cover and cook on low until heated through and cheese is melted, 4-5 hours.
 (To avoid scorching, rotate slow cooker insert one-half turn midway through cooking, lifting carefully with oven mitts.)

 - Using foil strips as handles, remove the pie to a platter.
 Yield: 8 servings.